NielOk/NielOk/README.md

 👋 Hi I'm Niel, an undergrad studying EE at Stanford.

 I'm interested in neurons 🧠, learning systems, compute, and ML.
 I'm currently a member of the technical staff for a startup coming out of Google DeepMind building fully vertical ML infrastructure for ultra-fast inference.
 At Stanford, I look to neurons and neural circuits as inspiration for more efficient learning systems at the Brains in Silicon Lab with Professor Boahen and Kyrus Mama.

-Check out some of my work on test-time compute scaling for diffusion models and simulation of natural selection on my page.
+I also do work on test-time compute scaling for diffusion models (eventually to be applied to robotics diffusion policy) and simulation of natural selection.

 If you want to chat, my email is nielok@stanford.edu
 <!--